chengr28/specialdlp/specialdlp/document/readme.en.txt

 Different between SDC and eMule Xtreme DLP (official)
 * All SDC are based on eMule Xtreme DLP (official).
-* VeryCD-Mod and VeryCD-EasyMule-Mod (1.0) are in SoftBan list because of GPL-Breaker, private network, and community clients.
+* VeryCD-Mod and VeryCD-EasyMule-Mod (1.0) are in Soft Ban list because of GPL-Breaker, private network, and community clients.

 Usage﻿